-EMSP 2330 SPECIAL POPULATIONS (2,2,0) CREDIT 3 Prerequisite: Admission into the EMSP Program Knowledge and skills necessary to assess and manage ill or injured patients in diverse populations to include neonatology, pediatrics, geriatrics, and other related topics.
+EMSP 2330 SPECIAL POPULATIONS (2,2,0) CREDIT 3

+Knowledge and skills necessary to assess and manage ill or injured patients in diverse populations to include neonatology, pediatrics, geriatrics, and other related topics.

-EMSP 2338 EMS OPERATIONS (3,0,0) CREDIT 3 Prerequisite: Admission into the EMSP Program Knowledge and skills to safely manage multi-casualty incidents and rescue situations; utilize air medical resources; identify hazardous materials and other specialized incidents.
+EMSP 2338 EMS OPERATIONS (3,0,0) CREDIT 3

+Knowledge and skills to safely manage multi-casualty incidents and rescue situations; utilize air medical resources; identify hazardous materials and other specialized incidents.

-EMSP 2352 EMERGENCY MEDICAL SERVICES RESEARCH (3,0,0) CREDIT 3 Prerequisite: Admission into the EMSP Program or permission of the instructor
+EMERGENCY MEDICAL SERVICES RESEARCH (3,0,0) CREDIT 3 Prerequisite: Admission into the EMSP Program or permission of the instructor